Nanette Bearden: Romare Bearden Foundation

 Romare Bearden died in 1988.
 His wish before his death was for a foundation to preserve his art work and promote "rising artists of color".
 Nanette Bearden resolved to create a foundation in his name and his estate established a nonprofit organization, the Romare Bearden Foundation in 1990.
 She was its president from 1990 until 1996 when she died.
-Her sisters and then her neice have continued overseeing the foundation.
+Her sisters and then her niece have continued overseeing the foundation.

 Death

 On August 10, 1996, Bearden died of a pulmonary embolism at St. Vincent's Medical Center on Staten Island.

 Upon her death, the Nanette Bearden Contemporary Dance Theatre was dissolved.
 It was re-established in 2004 by her sister, Sheila Rohan who had performed with the dance theatre.